 - The documents you are uploading must be in jpg, jpeg, png, doc, docx or pdf.
 The maximum size per file cannot exceed 2MB.

 This secured website is for the submission of self-certification for your tax residence information only.
-If you need to update your residential or mailing address with us, please do so separately through our internet banking platform or visit any AXS Machines or our branches before submitting the self certification.
+If you need to update your residential or mailing address with us, please do so separately through our internet banking platform or visit any AXS Machines before submitting the self certification.

 Frequently Asked Questions